ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 - [Essentials plan]{: tag-green} Copy the unit test to a file where you have unit tests for your application.

-- [Standard plan]{: tag-purple} Copy the unit test to a file in the `/test` folder.
-For example, copy the unit test file to `.../src/main/test/java/com/acme/modres/OrdersAlertFilter.java`.
+- [Standard plan]{: tag-purple} Copy the unit test to a file in the high-level directory structure `src/test/java`.
+For example, copy the unit test file to `.../src/test/java/com/acme/modres/OrdersAlertFilter.java`.

 ## Using the CodeLens in the editor to generate unit tests
 {: #wca-gen-option}